Surfshark Review 2020

 Now I do not know about you, but simplicity has a charm of its own.
 So, I think it has done a great job keeping it simple and intuitive to use.

-Surfshark has received an overall 4.5-star rating on Trustpilot.
-If we talk about reviews, out of 522 individual user reviews, Surfshark has received 75% positive reviews.
-What’s even more impressive is the fact that only 7% of users have rated the service as “bad”.
+Customers find Surfshark quite trustworthy since it has a 4.3/5.0 rating on Trustpilot.
+Surfshark has received 70% positive reviews out of 1,300+ individual user reviews.
+What’s even more impressive is the fact that only 8% of users have rated the service as “bad”.

 Independent Security Audit by Cure53

 To make their service more transparent and secure, Surfshark recently carried out an independent audit of its service through a German cybersecurity organization called Cure53.

 The company tested the Chrome and Firefox browser extensions and reported only two security vulnerabilities which were promptly fixed.

 The initiative taken by Surfshark is highly commendable as not every VPN service submits its apps for autonomous inspection.

 If you don’t know, a warrant canary is basically a small document that informs customers of National Security Letters, Gag Orders, and any Warrants that the provider has received to date.